mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 parsec straight path before refuelling.

-Crew accommodations are provided by a pair of staterooms, with open space between them often pressed into service as a ship’s locker, with a makeshift galley on the bridge.
+Crew accommodations are provided by a pair of staterooms, with open space between them often pressed into service as a ship's locker, with a makeshift galley on the bridge.
 Double occupancy is expected; a crew of four allows around-the-clock scanning, using six-hour shifts.
 The applicant numbers for positions aboard Tijian Expanse Ajilchins easily